 I burned my bridges and didn't apply for any other employed jobs.
 I set myself up as a company, and started marketing myself like mad, first calling on all the contacts I'd already made along the way.

 Since then, I've worked with some amazing clients as a commercial and lifestyle photographer.
-A lot of my commercial and lifestyle photography in the aviation and railway sectors.
-Photographing for international airlines, airports, and railway companies.
+A lot of my commercial work is in the travel industry, and mostly aviation or railway companies.

-I also do work for clients outside of those fields mostly in London, however I love the aviation business and I have a deep knowledge of it, so they're my target market for now.
+I also do work for clients outside of those fields too which is mostly London based, however I love the aviation business and I have a deep knowledge of it, so that's where I focus myself for the time being.

-I've learned a few things along the way, so I'll be editing this post as I continue to lean, so keep coming back for more!
+I've learnt a few things along the way, so I'll be editing this post as I continue to learn, so keep checking back here for more!

 Lesson 1: Being nice to people goes a long way.